MiguelAdePablo/PBI_toggle/README.md

 ## Overview

-This repository serves as an index of Bussiness Inteligence related projects.
-It provides quick access to applications, tools, and prototypes, and will continue to grow as new projects are added.

 This Power BI report demonstrates interactive filtering and dynamic metrics using a synthetic dataset of customers.
 The primary purpose of this report is to **showcase filter interactions and KPI updates** based on user input controls.

     The toggle is made with Power Bi's own tools, no external addons.